A New Day Has Come (song): Commercial performance

-On the U.S. Hot Adult Contemporary Tracks, the song broke the record for most weeks at number 1: it stayed on top for twenty-one weeks.
-The previous record holders were Phil Collins' "You'll Be in My Heart" and Céline Dion's own "Because You Loved Me," both of which lasted nineteen weeks at number 1.
-However, the record has been surpassed, as "Drift Away" by Uncle Kracker featuring Dobie Gray remained twenty-eight weeks at number 1 in 2004.
-Ironically, it was Céline Dion who almost took the crown from "Drift Away," but "Have You Ever Been in Love" stopped at number 2 for fourteen weeks, which is another record.
-In the U.S. Billboard Hot 100, the song reached number 22, becoming her last successful single on the Hot 100 chart.
-The DVD single was released four months later in the U.S., peaking at number 11 on the Top Music Video and number 16 on the Hot 100 Singles Sales.
-It has sold 45,000 copies and was certified gold.
+On the US Hot Adult Contemporary Tracks, the song broke the record for most weeks at number one, staying on top for 21 weeks.
+The previous record holders were Phil Collins' "You'll Be in My Heart" and Dion's own "Because You Loved Me," both of which spent 19 weeks at number one.
+The record was later surpassed when "Drift Away" by Uncle Kracker with Dobie Gray stayed at number one for 28 weeks in 2004.
+Dion nearly surpassed "Drift Away" herself, but "Have You Ever Been in Love" peaked at number two for 14 weeks, setting another record.
+On the US Billboard Hot 100, the song reached number 22, becoming her last major hit on that chart.
+The DVD single was released four months later in the US, peaking at number 11 on the Top Music Video chart and number 16 on the Hot 100 Singles Sales.
+It sold 45,000 copies and was certified gold.
+In Canada, "A New Day Has Come" reached number two and was certified platinum.

-In the United Kingdom, the song entered the UK Singles Chart at number 7, on 23 March 2002.
-It later, fell to numbers 13, 15, 20, 24 and 29, until it climbed to number 27, on 5 April 2002.
-It dropped the UK Singles Chart at number 64, on 25 May 2002, spending 10 weeks on the chart.
-It was certified Silver in 2018.
-In Ireland, the song debuted at number 10 on the Irish Singles Chart, for the week ending 14 March 2002.
-The following week, it fell to number 11 but in its third week, it moved again to number 10.
-The song spent 10 consecutive weeks on the Irish charts.
+In the United Kingdom, the song entered the UK Singles Chart at number seven on 23 March 2002.
+It then fell to numbers 13, 15, 20, 24, and 29, before climbing to number 27 on 5 April 2002.
+It left the UK Singles Chart at number 64 on 25 May 2002, spending 10 weeks on the chart.
+It was certified silver in 2018.

-Awards

-"A New Day Has Come" won ASCAP Pop Award and BMI Pop Award for Most Performed Song, and three SOCAN Awards in categories: Pop Music, International Achievement and Classic Songs.
-The song was also nominated for the Juno Award for Single of the Year at the Juno Awards of 2003 and by Billboard for Hot Adult Contemporary Track.
-The music video was nominated for the MuchMoreMusic Award as well.
+In Ireland, the song debuted at number 10 on the Irish Singles Chart for the week ending 14 March 2002.
+The following week, it fell to number 11, but in its third week, it returned to number 10.
+It spent 10 consecutive weeks on the Irish chart.

 Music video

 The music video was directed by Dave Meyers and premiered in March 2002.
 It was shot on West Palm Beach, Florida, United States.
-The video features people from the different cultures living through a day interspersed with Dion singing among the clouds and later on a beach.
+The video shows people from different cultures going through a day, intercut with Dion singing among the clouds and later on a beach.
 Ric Wake's radio remix was used in the video.